priyankabose/priyankabose.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student in the SecLab (Computer Security Lab), UC Santa Barbara, advised by professor Giovanni Vigna and Christopher Kruegel.
-Before that, I spent two beautiful years in IIT Madras while pursuing my M.Tech under the research guidance of professor Chandrasekaran PanduRangan.
+I am a Ph.D student at the SecLab at University of California, Santa Barbara advised by Professor Giovanni Vigna and Professor Christopher Kruegel.
+Prior to that, I completed Master of Science (MS) from IIT Madras under the guidance of Professor Chandrasekaran PanduRangan.

-As part of my Ph.D. research, I am excited to explore different aspects of cryptoeconomics, with an emphasis on the security of blockchain and smart contract.
-Beyond that, I have a strong passion to develop automated vulnerability analysis techniques for low-level systems, e.g., operating system kernel, IoT devices, and Android.
+I am passionate about solving problems in the interplay of security and program analysis with an emphasis on Blockchain and Smart contracts.
+Moreover, I am excited to explore other aspects of security, e.g., Android, Kernel as my future research.
+When I am too tired with my research, I enjoy hunting for bugs and exploring the beauty of Santa Barbara!